BraedenDiaz/AI-Reinforcement-Learning-in-TypeScript/README.md

 - **Problem_Definitions/** - Contains subfolders with classes that describe the real-world problems an AI will attempt to solve.
 MDPs will reference these.

-For more detailed exlpanations, checkout the documentation comments in any of the TyeScript files.
+For more detailed exlpanations, checkout the documentation comments in any of the TypeScript files.

 ## Run the AI Agent